 How to survive the 6-week sleep regression

 Here is where we have come to the real information you are looking for.
-The life raft that will carry you to the sweet release of safety.
+The life raft that will carry you to the sweet release of safety from this regression.

 So your newborn is no longer “sleeping like a baby” and inching into overtiredness is causing a serious lack of sleep.
 This is totally normal for the 6-week sleep regression and here is what you are going to do to put an end to it, and get your baby’s sleep back on track.